Hopefully this helps and answers some of your questions.

 This depends on the season.
-If you are visiting during the off-season (Nov to Feb) your odds might be ok.
+If you are visiting during the off-season (Nov to Feb) your odds -might- be ok.
 If you are visiting us in-season (Mar to Oct) your odds are low.
-Because there are daily passenger limits we will Always Recommend Reservations in Advance, especially during holidays.
+There are daily passenger limits, we will Always Recommend Reservations in Advance, especially during holidays.
 Please book a tour and hotel before traveling hundreds/thousands of miles to visit our area.

 Is the tour safe for children?